-In fiscal 2016, cash of \$12.5 million was used in investing activities, an increase in cash used of \$16.0 million from \$3.4 million which was provided by during the prior year comparable period.
-More cash was used during fiscal 2016 primarily due to decreases in net sales of marketable securities in the current fiscal year.
-There were also less proceeds from the sale of real estate in fiscal 2016 than in the prior fiscal year, although the gains on sale were greater in fiscal 2016 than in the prior fiscal year, and increased current fiscal year capital expenditures.
-We anticipate that cash from operations will be sufficient to fund future capital expenditures.
+In fiscal 2017, cash of \$16.4 million was used in investing activities, an increase in cash used of \$3.9 million from \$12.5 million which was used during the prior year comparable period.
+More cash was used during fiscal 2017 primarily due to less proceeds from the sale of real estate in fiscal 2017 than in the prior fiscal year, and decreased current fiscal year capital expenditures.
+We anticipate that cash from operations will be sufficient to fund future capital expenditures in the near and longer term.